momentum-assignments/react-slides/README.md

 - A user should not be able to click on the Next button when the slide is the last one (because the button is disabled).
 - A user should not be able to click on the Back button when the slide is the first one (because the button is disabled).
 - A user should not be able to click on the Start Over button when the slide is the first one (because the button is disabled).
 - The application should be styled, but it can be very simple.
-You can use a library if you want to (lightweight ones like Bulma or MaterializeUI are good options), but your focus should be on functionality.
+You can use a library if you want to (lightweight ones like Bulma or Materialize are good options), but your focus should be on functionality.

 ### Here is an example of how the finished app works